twilio/twilio-cli/README.md

 When you run `twilio project:add`, it stores your credentials under a project called `default`.
 This is the project that will be used for all subsequent commands.

 To add a second project after the default project, you can run `twilio project:add -p my_other_proj` (using whatever identifier you'd like in place of `my_other_proj`).
 Then, when you run subsequent commands, just include the `-p my_other_proj` in the command (e.g. `twilio incoming-phone-number:list -p my_other_proj`).

+## Plugins

+twilio-cli can be extended via plugins.

+At this time, only two plugins exist:

+* [twilio-run plugin](https://github.com/twilio-labs/plugin-serverless): To streamline your Twilio Functions development workflow, [Dominik Kundel](https://github.com/dkundel) created `twilio-run`.
+You can use twilio-run from within twilio-cli via [the twilio-run plugin](https://github.com/twilio-labs/plugin-serverless).

+* [twilio debugger plugin](https://github.com/twilio/plugin-debugger): The debugger plugin will display Twilio Degugger logs directly in your terminal.

+### Install a plugin

+Plugins for the CLI can be installed using the `twilio plugins` command.

+1. Install the plugin by it's package name:

+    ```
+    twilio plugins:install @twilio/plugin-debugger
+    ```

+1. Now, you can run your plugin command from the cli:

+    ```
+    twilio debugger:logs:list --help
+    ```

+1. Note: if you're using autocomplete [see below](#autocomplete), you'll need to run `twilio autocomplete` after installing a plugin and open a new terminal window.
+The cli needs to re-build it's cache.

+### Create a plugin

+Want to write your own plugin?
+[See this document](docs/plugins.md).

 ### Autocomplete